Southwest Baptist University: Athletics

 Southwest Baptist University athletic teams compete in the NCAA Division II Great Lakes Valley Conference (GLVC).
-SBU previously competed in the Mid-America Intercollegiate Athletic Association (MIAA) until in the spring of 2019 and will begin regular season competition for all sports in the GLVC beginning in the 2019–20 season.
+SBU competed in the Mid-America Intercollegiate Athletic Association (MIAA) until the spring of 2019, and planned to begin regular season competition for all sports in the GLVC beginning in the 2019–20 season.
 The university currently fields 18 NCAA Division II varsity sports.
-SBU was also one of the first schools to establish a varsity collegiate esports team and is a charter member of the Collegiate Esports Association (CESPA).
-SBU added a Cheer and STUNT team beginning in the 2018–19 season.
+SBU was also one of the first schools to establish a varsity collegiate esports team, and is a charter member of the Collegiate Esports Association (CESPA).
+SBU added a cheer and STUNT team beginning in the 2018–19 season.